 MA Hons First Class in Politics, Philosophy and Economics, University of Oxford

-- Regular live broadcasting experience, including appearances on: Channel 4 News, The Politics Show, CBC Radio, BBC Radio 4 Woman's Hour, Start the Week, Broadcasting House, Thinking Allowed, The Message, PM, Today
+- Regular live broadcasting experience, including appearances on: Channel 4 News, The Politics Show, CBC Radio, BBC Radio 4 Woman's Hour, Start the Week, Broadcasting House, Thinking Allowed, The Media Show, PM, Today

 - Participated in BBC World Service features programmes, Radio 5 discussions and regular local radio appearances.